 Bourbon and Liquor

 Those looking for something stronger would love the Pirates’ Alley Café (622 Pirates Alley*) or the Russian-themed Pravda (1113 Decatur Street between Ursulines and Governor Nicholls), two small bars offering everything from beer to daiquiris to absinthe (yes, it’s legal).
-For those looking for a more wild time, Pat O’Brien’s Bar (731 Bourbon Street at St Peter) is a great first stop along Bourbon Street.
+For those looking for a more wild time, Pat O’Brien’s Bar (718 Saint Peter Street) is a great first stop along Bourbon Street.